civican/legisinfo/42-1/bills/C-81/bill_text.md

 **Accessibility Commissioner** means the member of the Canadian Human Rights Commission that is appointed under subsection 26(1) of the `Canadian Human Rights Act` and that is referred to in that Act as the "Accessibility Commissioner". (**commissaire à l'accessibilité**)

-**barrier** means anything — including anything physical, architectural, technological or attitudinal, anything that is based on information or communications or anything that is the result of a policy or a practice — that hinders the full and equal participation in society of persons with **an impairment, including** a physical, mental, intellectual, **cognitive**, learning, communication or sensory impairment or a functional limitation. (**obstacle**)
+**barrier** means anything — including anything physical, architectural, technological or attitudinal, anything that is based on information or communications or anything that is the result of a policy or a practice — that hinders the full and equal participation in society of persons with an impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment or a functional limitation. (**obstacle**)

 **broadcasting undertaking** has the same meaning as in subsection 2(1) of the `Broadcasting Act`. (**entreprise de radiodiffusion**)

 **Canadian carrier** has the same meaning as in subsection 2(1) of the `Telecommunications Act`. (**entreprise canadienne**)

-**disability** means **any impairment, including** a physical, mental, intellectual, **cognitive**, learning, communication or sensory impairment — or a functional limitation — whether permanent, temporary or episodic in nature, **or evident or not**, that, in interaction with a barrier, hinders a person's full and equal participation in society. (**handicap**)
+**disability** means any impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment — or a functional limitation — whether permanent, temporary or episodic in nature, or evident or not, that, in interaction with a barrier, hinders a person's full and equal participation in society. (**handicap**)

 **Minister** means the member of the Queen's Privy Council for Canada designated under section `4`. (**ministre**)